hun7erCybersecurity/Install-WSL2/README.md

 <br />

-2. Copy and Execute these commands line by line:
+2. Copy, insert and Execute these commands line by line:

 ```
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux, VirtualMachinePlatform -All -NoRestart